 Also, there are available deductions, each resident taxpayer being allowed to claim annual allowances.
 In 2020, allowances are set in the following amounts:

 - Individuals may opt for this allowance provided the spouse does not use it in the period concerned.

 - Individuals can opt for this if certain conditions are fulfilled.

 - For dependants with severe disabilities since childhood, individual Moldovan residents are entitled to allowance in the amount of MDL 18,000.

 All payroll taxes are reported through a unified payroll tax return by the 25th day of the month following the reporting one.

 Social Security Contributions (SSC)

 Starting with 1 October 2018, the standard rate of SSC for employers represent 18% of their employees' gross salary and other recompense.
-During the period from 1 January 2018 to 30 September 2018, SSC represented 23% of employees' gross salary and other recompense.
 For some specific sectors (public, aviation, agriculture), other rates are applicable.

 See the Other taxes section in the Individual tax summary for more information.